Kylie Jenner posts steamy thirst trap pics amid new dating rumors

 The athlete reportedly tried to play cloy and refused to confirm or deny the rumor when asked about it in the locker room, but his manager told the outlet on Monday that he "has not spoken with Kylie" and "now realizes he was inappropriate with his joking."

-Additionally, insiders close not Kylie also revealed that the beauty mogul has "never contacted this dude at all, period."
+Additionally, insiders close to Kylie also revealed that the beauty mogul has "never contacted this dude at all, period."

 As for Kylie and Timothée, it would seem that the two are still together after their low-key sighting earlier this month.